-Sharing your professional expertise and personal experience with our students is one of the best ways to prepare them to contribute to our community in the future.
-As a volunteer with AchieveMpls, you will have the chance to make a direct impact on students while refreshing your own professional skills - and having a great time!
+Sharing your professional expertise and personal experience with Minneapolis students is one of the best ways to help them prepare for college, careers and future contributions to our community.
+As a volunteer with AchieveMpls, you can make a direct impact on students while refreshing your own professional skills - and having a great time.

 Check out all of our volunteer opportunities below or contact Rebecca at firstname.lastname@example.org or 612.455.1571.

 Share your career with members of our future workforce!
 Present to students about what training is required for your career, what the highlights and challenges of your job are, and what students can do to further explore this career.
 Career Fairs are held at each Minneapolis Public High School throughout the year.
 At each fair, you'll have the chance to talk to students about your career either in a classroom or at a table in the gymnasium.
 Commitment: 3 hours per event, multiple dates and times available from November-May.
 Learn more or contact Rebecca at 612.455.1571 or email@example.com.

 STEP-UP Mock Interviewers